ts-zen/trycatch/README.md

 - **Contiguous Control Flow**: Maintain a clean control flow without introducing new scopes as with traditional catch blocks.
 - **Strongly typed Errors**: Enable typed errors that can be consumed or propagated from the callee to the caller.

-It's not enough to develop a library; the real goal is to build valid solutions that can inspire new standards in the language.
-Language design requires careful consideration, which is why we've defined core principles to ensure everything aligns with this broader vision:
+As you'll see, this library is incredibly minimal _(340B Gzipped)_.
+The true value of this project lies in the conventions around it, whose design philosophy is to **not require any third-party libraries**.
+This library is built solely to enhance the use of those conventions and potentially inspire new standards in the language to fully embrace them.
+As **language design** requires careful consideration, we've followed core principles to ensure everything aligns with this broader vision:

 - **Conventions over Abstractions**: Minimize abstractions by leveraging existing language features to their fullest.
 - **Minimal API**: Strive for simplicity without sacrificing functionality.
 Conciseness is often an indicator of robust and lasting design.
 - **Compatibility and Integrability**: Our solution shouldn't depend on universal adoption, and must seamlessly consume and be consumed by code not written with the same principles in mind.
 - **Intuitive and Ergonomic**: The patterns should be self-explanatory, allowing developers to grasp and implement them at a glance, minimizing the risk of misinterpretations that could result in anti-patterns or unexpected behaviors.
-- **Exploit TypeScript**: Leverage TypeScript's type system to provide immediate feedback through IDE features like syntax highlighting, error detection, and auto-completion.
+- **Exploit TypeScript**: Since TypeScript is a de facto standard, we leverage its type system to provide immediate feedback through IDE features like syntax highlighting, error detection, and auto-completion.

 # Convention